EspressoSystems/espresso/examples/multi_machine/README.md

         * `config` is the path to the node config file.
             * Skip this option if using the default file, `examples/multi_machine/src/node-config.toml`.
         * `id` is the ID of the current node, starting from `0` to `6`.
-            * The last node, `node 6`, is going to propose all transactions, but not necessarily the leader in each round.
+            * `Node 0` is going to propose all transactions, but not necessarily the leader in each round.
-            * Note: Make sure to start `node 6` last, so that it will complete network connections faster than other nodes and starts to propose the first transaction.
-        * Add `--auto` to automatically start each round of the consensus.
-            * Note: This is useful for automated testing, but the recommended and default way is to start the consensus by user input.
         * Add `--full` to run a full node.
-* For each round:
-    * Wait until all windows display `Hit the enter key when ready to start the consensus...`, then hit the enter key in every window.
-        * Skip this step if running with `--auto`.
+* After all processes are done:
-    * Check that the `Current commitment`s in all windows are the same.
+    * Check that at least 5 windows display `Round 3 completed` and have the same commitment.
-* Nodes that have completed all (i.e., 3) rounds will terminate their processes, which may lead to connection errors displayed in other windows.
-It is okay to ignore these errors as long as the commitments of each round are consistent in all windows.
+    * Nodes that have completed all (i.e., 3) rounds or timed out will terminate their processes, which may lead to connection errors displayed in other windows.
+It is okay to ignore these errors as long as there are 5 identical commitments after the final round.

 ### Initialize web server
 * Port